ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

    :width:   14cm

    Zonal mean of the multi-year annual mean cloud fraction as seen from CALIPSO from CMIP6 models in comparison to CALIPSO-GOCCP data.
+Produced with recipe_lauer22jclim_fig3-4_zonal.yml.

 .. _fig_cloud_6:
 .. figure::  /recipes/figures/clouds/clouds_scatter_clt_swcre_so_cmip6.png